How to Get Motivated to Study: 6 Study Mindset Tips

-Everyone works differently according to their environment.
+Everyone works differently.
 Some people will thrive in the quiet atmosphere of a library; others may need the stimulation of a busy café.
 The trick, however, is to try and identify what works best for you, and this requires some reflection or observation.
 Try and recall times in which you worked productively or efficiently, and see if you can identify any similarities between them.
 Alternatively, become aware of your concentration levels in different spaces in the moment.
 Then, once you’ve recognised what working environments suit you best, gravitate towards those as often as possible.
 Your ideal working environment is closely linked to your learning style so make sure to identify the conditions that work best for you.

 And on the theme of distractions, multitasking must absolutely be avoided.
 While there is always the temptation to multitask in today’s world, it is simply incompatible with getting into a state of flow.
 If you want to enter a state in which you can perform at your absolute peak, you need to be solely focused on one task.

-Some people may disagree with this, but there’s a reason so many elite athletes have got their headphones on in the moments before a big event.
+Some people may disagree with this, but there’s a reason that so many elite athletes have got their headphones on in the moments before a big event.
 Music can help!
 Music connects to our emotions, and thereby activates our physical and mental spheres.
 In this way, it helps to get our body working in harmony as one unit, which is a necessary precondition for getting into the zone.
-That being said, it is important to choose the right kind of music.
-A pop song with lots of vocals is likely to be more distracting than focusing.
-Ambient music without lyrics is a safer bet – anything from Mozart, to European house music, or even miscellaneous white noises like rain or ceiling fans.
-Added bonus: music also blocks out distracting noises.
+That being said, it is important to choose the right kind of music for studying.

 Doing things that we find easy just doesn’t get our brains going the way a challenge does.
 Part of the trick with getting into the zone is to stretch our mental comfort zones a little.
 Our minds need to be stimulated and focused, but without feeling deterred or overwhelmed by something that’s too difficult.